1966 Everett, Massachusetts, truck-train crash: Investigations

 The Massachusetts Department of Public Utilities blamed the crash on a mechanical defect in the truck's copper right-angle adapter, which became separated, causing the brakes to lose air pressure and triggering the automatic emergency brakes.
 This issue would not have been detected unless the entire brake system was taken apart.
 As a result of the investigation, the DPU lowered the speed limit at grade crossings in Everett and Chelsea from 60 mph for passenger trains and 40 mph for freight trains to 35 mph and ordered a reconstruction of the 2nd Street crossing.

 The National Transportation Safety Board (NTSB) blamed a loss of air pressure in the truck's brakes for the accident, but found that the truck's brakes complied with regulations.
 The NTSB's report blamed the deaths on a lack of emergency exits, darkness caused by the failure of the car's lighting system, and the jamming of the inward opening car door.

+In 1973, a damages settlement of $2,125,000 was reached, with damages being paid by the railroad, the Budd Company (manufacturer of the Buddliner), and the Oxbow Transportation Company (operator of the accident truck).